oroinc/documentation/user_guide_sales_tools/magento/magento_orders.rst

 3. Click **Create Order** in the top navigation menu on the customer page.

    .. image:: /img/magento_entities/CreateOrderButtonNew.png
+      :alt: Click create order in the navigation menu

 4. Enter the admin panel of your Magento shop.

    .. image:: /img/magento_entities/LoginToAdminMagento.png
+      :alt: Log in to admin panel form

 5. Fill in the details in the order form and click **Submit Order** in the top right corner of the form.

    .. image:: /img/magento_entities/CreatOrderInAdminPanel.png
+      :alt: Enter details and click submit order

 Please, keep in mind that: